CV Writing History

 How many CVs can you have?

-Well, if you are a versed qualified person with plenty of different experiences and aleatory expertise and interests, then is well advised to have different CVs were you can expose all of it ‘organized’ and divided into sectors.
-But also is good to have one entire resume with all the information and categorized it into a wide sector selection.
+Well, if you are a versed, qualified person with plenty of different experiences and analytical expertise and interests, then is well advised to have different CVs where you can expose all of it ‘organized’ and divided into sectors.
+But it is also good to have one entire resume with all the information and categorize it into a wide sector selection.
 A resume consultant can help you identify each one of these sources to achieve the best results.
 Once this is ready, you can apply to all the different jobs that you think to be qualified and interest you the most.
-Just as Leonardo Da Vinci, maybe you are an artist and scientist… as well as a theorist or developer.
+Just as Leonardo Da Vinci, maybe you are an artist and scientist, as well as a theorist or developer.

 Never the less, keep on learning and enjoy the experience process!